 To create a sustainable future, all members of the community must decrease their demand for resources and switch to less polluting options for transport and energy.

 Saving Energy at Home

 The average Australian household's energy use is responsible for about eight tonnes of greenhouse emissions every year.
 The following chart shows a breakdown of where energy is used in the average South Australian home.

 As the above diagram shows, the greatest reduction in energy usage can be made by choosing energy efficient water heating and electrical appliances.
 The National Energy Rating Scheme shows the energy efficiency of many electrical appliances.
 An appliance with a higher rating might cost a bit more to buy, but can provide savings over the life of the product.
 You should also ensure you are only running appliances in your home that you really need, and that you are buying the right sized appliance to meet your needs.
 Turning off appliances at the power point when not in use will prevent the appliance drawing standby power.

-See also, the Home Guide to Reducing Energy and Greenhouse for ideas on how to reduce energy use.
+See also, the Home Guide to Reducing Energy Costs and Greenhouse Gases for ideas on how to reduce energy use.

 Typically, between 25% and 50% of an Australian household's total electricity and gas bills are due to hot water heating.
 There are two main types of water heater - storage systems and instantaneous systems. energy sources include solar, gas and electricity.